 International airport procedures can be long and stressful, especially if you’re a first-time traveller or have anxiety.
 To better understand the airport process, here’s a step-by-step guide which will help you know what to do and find your plane with ease.
 Plus, when you’ve done it once there’ll be nothing stopping you from travelling again and again and again…

 For international flights, you should arrive 2-3 hours before your departure time.
 At the airport, you’ll need to check in; this can be done at the airline desk or online, however consider checking in at the airport for your first time – essentially, this process confirms your booking with the airline.

 At the counter, you will:

 - Have your passport scanned.

-- Receive your boarding passes* and baggage claim card (do not lose your boarding pass!)
+- Receive your boarding passes* and baggage claim card (if you haven’t checked in online and received your boarding pass digitally).